-Washington has long been a leader of health care reform in the U.S., however gaps in coverage, health equity, affordability, and access to culturally competent, high quality care persist for too many Washingtonians.
-The Commission remains committeed to finding ways to achieve the greatest and most immediate impact for the greatest number of people.
-With this goal in mind, and focusing partly on interim steps and partly on future system design, the Commission has focused its work on the following areas:
+Washington has long been a leader of health care reform in the U.S.; however, gaps in coverage, health equity, affordability, and access to culturally competent, high-quality care persist for too many Washingtonians.
+The Commission remains committed to finding ways to achieve the greatest and most immediate impact for the greatest number of people.
+With this goal in mind-and focusing partly on interim steps and future system design-the Commission has focused its work in the following areas:

-- The baseline report (2022) to the Legislature and subsequent annual report (2023) - Determining eligibility for the future universal health care system - Preliminary discussions on benefits and services for the future universal health care system - Identifying ways to improve the current health care system that will also support the state's transition to a universal health care system - Adoption of a health equity framework with which to evaluate proposals for the new system design - The request to analyze the Washington Health Trust (Trust) bill.
+- The baseline report (2022) to the Legislature and subsequent annual report (2023) - Determining eligibility for the future universal health care system - Preliminary discussions on benefits and services for the future universal health care system - Identifying ways to improve the current health care system that will also support the state's transition to a universal health care system - Adoption of a health equity framework with which to evaluate proposals for the new system design - The request to analyze the Washington Health Trust (Trust) bill

-As requested by members of the Legislature, this report will focus on areas of alignment between the Commission and SB 5335.
-As time and resources have allowed, the areas of alignment outlined in this report include larger system design elements including eligibility and benefits and services.
-Interim strategies and other design elements will be included in the Commission's annual reports to the Legislature beginning in 2025.
+This report will focus on areas of alignment between the Commission and SB 5335.
+As time and resources have allowed, the areas of alignment outlined in this report include larger system design elements, including eligibility, benefits, and services.
+Interim strategies and other design elements will be included in future Commission annual reports to the Legislature, beginning in 2025.

-Eligibility and enrollment
+Eligibility & enrollment